 Apply the treated area with a thin layer of antibiotic and bandage it with sterile gauze.
 The treated area should always be clean and ry, and out of direct sun exposure.

 Itching is very common but never ever scratch or pick at the scabs!
 You can take antihistamines to alleviate itching.

 Yes, Dr Kevin confirms that a 100% clearance is possible.
 However, it should still be treated as an exception.
 His goal is to reduce most of the tattoos he treats to 90-95% faded.

 Here's the best part: your body’s immune system will continue to flush away the ink over time.

-All patients are eager to see immediate results, but it is important to understand that it's slow process.
-Apart from the laser, it also relies on the ability of each individual's ability to break down the ink from the skin.
+All patients are eager to see immediate results, but it is important to understand that it's a slow process.
+Apart from the laser, it also relies on the ability of each individual body's ability to break down the ink from the skin.

 Patience is key!

 Always think carefully before you get a tattoo!
 If that doesn't work out, technology is here to save you.

 Ever wanted to ask a health question to a specific specialist in Singapore?
 DoctorxDentist Sessions are when these expert doctors answer all your questions, for free!